AvikNayak22/Re-invoice/README.md

 - Print invoices directly from your browser using the react-to-print library.
 - Responsive design for various devices and screen sizes.
 - Easily add, remove, and edit invoice items.
-- Calculate and display totals, including subtotals, taxes, and the final invoice amount.
+- Calculate and display totals, including subtotals and the final invoice amount.
 - Download invoices as PDF files for easy sharing and storage.

+## Technologies Used
+- React.js
+- Tailwind CSS
+- react-to-print library
+- Node.js (for the development environment)
+- npm (Node Package Manager)

 ## Getting Started